galette/galettedoc/source/development/index.rst

 * `a wonderfull :p documentation <https://doc.galette.eu>`_, you are currently reading,
 * `a voting system <https://vote.galette.eu>`_, you can vote for features,
 * a `Github organization <https://github.com/galette>`_, used to run unit tests or documentation on readthedocs, among others,
-* `a continous integration system <https://travis-ci.org/galette/galette>`_, that run a bunch of tests each time a commit is done on the github mirror.
+* `a continous integration system <https://travis-ci.org/galette/galette>`_, that runs a bunch of tests each time a commit is done on the github mirror.
-* `a Telemetry application <https://telemetry.galette.eu>`_ which handle and display Telemetry informations sent from volunteers Galette instances.
+* `a Telemetry application <https://telemetry.galette.eu>`_ which handles and displays Telemetry data received from volunteer Galette instances.

-Current documentation aims to help you understand development rules for Galette, how the code is managed, ...
+This documentation aims to help you understand the development rules of Galette, how the code is managed, ...

 .. toctree::
    :maxdepth: 2